Selworthy Beacon: History

 Near the summit are a series of cairns, thought to be the remains of round barrows, and the British Iron Age Bury Castle.
-The round cairns have been scheduled as an ancient monument.
+The round cairns have been designated as a scheduled monument.
 In the sixteenth century, Selworthy Beacon was (as its name implies) the site of a beacon to warn of impending invasions.
 The mausoleum of Sir Thomas Dyke Acland is located about 0.25 mi from Selworthy Beacon.

 Wildlife

 Typical coastal plants are present, such as Sea Campion and Thrift (Armeria maritima), as well as gorse and heather (Calluna vulgaris).